 Mental Health Professionals use this manual when working with patients in order to better understand their illness and potential treatment and to help 3rd party payers (e.g., insurance) understand the needs of the patient.
 The book is typically considered the ‘bible’ for any professional who makes psychiatric diagnoses in the United States and many other countries.
 Much of the diagnostic information on these pages is gathered from the DSM IV.

-The DSM IV is published by the American Psychiatric Association.
+The DSM V was published in the last year, by the American Psychiatric Association.
 Much of the information from the Psychiatric Disorders pages is summarized from the pages of this text.
 Should any questions arise concerning incongruencies or inaccurate information, you should always default to the DSM as the ultimate guide to mental disorders.

-The DSM uses a multiaxial or multidimensional approach to diagnosing because rarely do other factors in a person's life not impact their mental health.
-It assesses five dimensions as described below:
+The DSM used in the past a multiaxial or multidimensional approach to diagnosing because rarely do other factors in a person's life not impact their mental health.
+It used to assess five dimensions as described below.
+Because of the new DSM V, we are in the process of updating or diagnostic scheme, as we will not longer be using the Axes as depicted below.
+This change will take effect within the nest 12 months (updated on November 13th, 2014):

 This is what we typically think of as the diagnosis (e.g., depression, schizophrenia, social phobia)